Lenka-12/RTOS-Scheduler/README.md

 To use this RTOS scheduler, you need to include the necessary files in your project and configure the GPIO pins according to your hardware setup.
 Make sure to initialize the stack pointers for each task using the `init_task_stack` function and specify the number of tasks using the `MAX_TASKS` constant.

-## Fault Handlers

-The project includes fault handlers (HardFault, BusFault, MemManage) to handle various fault conditions.
-When a fault occurs, the respective fault handler function will be executed.

 ## License
 This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).

 ## Contact
 For any inquiries or questions, please contact [Malefetsane Lenka](mailto:malefetsanelenka@gmail.com).